YouX subscription

 Measure Efficiency

 Task execution time: amount of time the user needs to complete a task.
-In operational terms, the values of the various users are added up and an average is calculated.
+In operational terms, the values of the various users are added together and an average is calculated.
 Example:

 Average = 10 sec.

-Task completion time compared to a heavy user : this is a lesser-known metric that aims at how intuitive the flow is for people with less technological knowledge.
+Task completion time compared to that of a heavy user : this is a lesser-known metric that aims to see how intuitive the flow is for people with less technological proficiency.

 After completing a task, even if it was not completed successfully, users must complete a questionnaire that measures the degree of difficulty of the task.
 The most popular: